How We Effectively Quarantined Client Portfolios From Extreme Market Risk

 What does that look like on the stock side?
 For the equity, some ETFs that represent mega-caps and dividend growth.
 Assets such as Vanguard MegaCap (NYSEARCA:MGC), Nasdaq 100 (NASDAQ:QQQ) and Vanguard Dividend Growth (NYSEARCA:VIG).

 We also went into the 2020 stock bubble with the belief that Defined Outcome ETFs like Innovator Power Buffer ETF (BATS:PJAN) offered a way to hedge some of the stock risk in an election year and slowing economy.
 Is it down?
 Sure.
-Yet -17% or -18% year-to-date as I type is not looking quite as bad as -28%.
+Yet -17% or -18% year to date as I type is not looking quite as bad as -28%.

 (Note: The returns may look a whole lot better for PJAN when the entire year plays itself out, especially as it relates to the 15% downside buffer.
 We shall see.)